surge-synthesizer/shortcircuit-xt/README.md

 cmake --build ignore/build --config Release --target scxt_plugin_All
 ```

-Our production build use clang and macos, and gcc on linux.
+Our production build uses clang on macos, and gcc on linux.
 We
-we test with a wide variety of compilers, including msvc on windows and several gcc versions.
+will test with a wide variety of compilers, including msvc on windows and several gcc versions.
 If you are using a new compiler and have changes to the CMake or so on, please
 do send them to us.